arwoll/Matlab_Xray_Utils/README.md

 Utilities are divided into descriptive directories.

-Many of the scripts here relate to data obtained using proprietary software, SPEC (Certified Scientific Software, www.certif.com), and require an additional utility, "openspec" which is not part of this distribution.
-(When available, a link will be provided).
+Many of the scripts here relate to data obtained using proprietary software, SPEC (Certified Scientific Software, www.certif.com), and make use of the Openspec/openspec.m in this distribution.

 ToDo for this README:
-* how to obtain a copy -- possibly linking to a read-only version onto Google Drive
+* To obtain a copy : git clone https://github.com/arwoll/Matlab_Xray_Utils.git
+* Several test scripts are available in subdirectories: look for [package]_tests.m,
-* Reference to test scripts and data sets within each subdirectory
+* 	  and make use of data within 'Test_data' subdirs
 * Guidelines for modifying & contributing